Cipulot/RF_R1_8-9Xu/README.md

   * added filtering components for USB-C shield
   * improved ground stitching

+Note: not all screw holes are used in the layouts and some layouts may not have usable holes at all.

 ![PCB Front Render Rev 1.1](/Assets/PCB_render_front_1_1.png)

 ## "Why no plates?"
 I hear you say